 Appropriate NMI: An appropriate NMI is one that participates regularly and successfully in relevant international interlaboratory comparisons performed by the BIPM.

-BIPM: Bureau International des Poids et Mesures (BIPM).
+BIPM: International Bureau of Weights and Measures (BIPM).
 BIPM is the organization whose task is to ensure world-wide uniformity of measurements and their traceability to the International System of Measurements (SI).

 http://www1.bipm.org/en/home/